louisdh/lioness/docs/Architecture.md

-## Architecture
+# Architecture
-Lioness source code is compiled to bytecode, called Scorpion.
-Scorpion is a simple instruction language, with a very small instruction set (currently 20). <!-- TODO: add list -->
+This project consists of four main steps that, when put together, can run Lioness source code from a raw string to an executed result.

-### Lioness pipeline
+## Lioness pipeline

-#### Full pipeline:
+### Full pipeline:
 | 🛬 ```source code``` | ➡️ | Lexer 	| ➡️ | Parser | ➡️ | Compiler |  ➡️ | Interpreter | ➡️ | ```result``` 🛫 |
 |---------------------- |---- |------- |---|-------- |--- |---------- |--- |------------- |--- |-------- |